treysp/tensorflow-gpu-geo/README.md

 ### GDAL
 The `sf` and `rgdal` packages use a number of features from the GDAL utility, but the GDAL version they leverage is not compiled with write support for some file drivers.

-This image adds a system installation of GDAL compiled with support for writing the JPEG2000 (.jp2) image format.
+This image adds the Debian package GDAL binaries that were compiled with support for writing the JPEG2000 (.jp2) image format.
 Its capabilities can be accessed with the `gdalUtils` R package.